 Trevor Wye is the author of the famous Practice Books for the Flute, which have received world wide acclaim and have been translated into eleven other languages and each have sold over one million copies.
-His highly praised musical biography of Marcel Moyse, An Extraordinary Man was published in English and five other l anguages.
+His highly praised musical biography of Marcel Moyse, An Extraordinary Man was published in English and five other languages.
 For the past 30 years he has been working on an encyclopaedia of the flute, now online: www.fluteark.com.
 In 2017, his new book, Flute Secrets was published and within the first year, a second edition was printed.

-Plus other activities: He taught flute, oboe, clarinet and bassoon, wind ensembles and conducted the Canterbury Youth Orchestra at the Kent Music School from 1962 and at Canterbury Cathedral Choir School from 1962.
-In 1969, he was invited by Geoffrey Gilbert to teach in Manchester in 1969 and at the Guildhall School of Music in London.
-After teaching individual lessons in Manchester for a year, he established a weekly class method of teaching, at that time unknown outside of France.
+Other activities: He taught the flute, oboe, clarinet, bassoon and conducted wind ensembles and the Canterbury Youth Orchestra at the Kent Music School .
+He taught at Canterbury Cathedral Choir School from 1962.
+In 1969, he was invited by Geoffrey Gilbert to teach both in Royal College of Music, Manchester and at the Guildhall School of Music in London.
+After teaching individual lessons in Manchester for a year, he established a weekly master class method of teaching, at that time unknown outside of France.
 He also conducted the RNCM Wind Band and taught chamber music in Manchester as well as the flute.

 In 1969 he founded and was Director of International Summer School, inviting Marcel Moyse to teach in Canterbury each summer for two years.
-Thereafter, William Bennett, James Galway and later Geoffrey Gilbert, Peter-Lukas Graf, Stephen Preston and himself, with five assistant teachers continued to teach for three weeks at the biggest flute masterclass summer school in the world which continued for 18 years in St Augustine’s College, King’s School, Canterbury, and St Lawrence College, Ramsgate, attracting 120 plus flute players each year.
-Subsequently, bassoon, oboe, clarinet, strings and brass Summer Schools were added with international soloists and teachers and with numerous recitals in King’s School, the Cathedral and in Ramsgate.
+Thereafter, William Bennett, James Galway and later Geoffrey Gilbert, Peter-Lukas Graf, Stephen Preston and himself, with five assistant teachers continued to teach for three weeks at the biggest flute residential masterclasses in the world.
+This continued for a further16 years in St Augustine’s College, King’s School, Canterbury, and in St Lawrence’s College, Ramsgate, attracting 120+ flute players each year.
+Later, bassoon, oboe, clarinet, strings and brass Summer Schools were added with international soloists and teachers with numerous recitals in Canterbury Cathedral, King’s School and at Ramsgate.

-During the 1970’s he founded the Kent Wind Society for amateur wind players of all ages, which had a winter season of recitals with famous soloists and performances by members.
+During the 1970’s he founded the Kent Wind Society for amateur wind players of all ages which had a regular winter season of recitals with famous soloists and performances by members.
 Works were commissioned from Gordon Jacob and Alan Ridout amongst others.
-Amongst the highlights were a performance of Berlioz’ Grande Symphony Funebre et Triomphale with around 500 players and chorus, conducted by Sir Colin Davis and Handel’s Fireworks Music conducted by Sir David Wilcocks, both in Canterbury Cathedral.
+Amongst the highlights were performances of Berlioz’ Grande Symphony Funebre et Triomphale with around 500 players and a chorus, conducted by Sir Colin Davis, and Handel’s Fireworks Music conducted by Sir David Wilcocks, both in Canterbury Cathedral.
 Also we performed Tallis’ 40 part motet, Spem in Alium, arranged for flutes and bassoons and performed by 125 flutists and 35 bassoonists.

-In between these activities, in the 1970’s and 80’s, he retuned many Louis Lot, Bonneville, and Lebret flutes to Cooper’s Scale, became interested in flutemaking, made a number of headjoints, and then moved on to making four harpsichords, the last, a two manual copy of a Taskin of 1780.
+In between these activities, in the 1970’s and 80’s, he re-tuned many Louis Lot, Bonneville, and Lebret flutes to Cooper’s Scale, becoming interested in flute making, and making a number of headjoints.
+He then moved on to making four harpsichords, the last one a two-manual copy of a Taskin of 1780.
 He also worked part time for several years for the Social Services in Ashford, Kent, helping teenage boys to ‘go straight’ after they had been convicted of crime.